Alasdair-PB/ConwaysGameOfLife-C4071068/README.md

 # Conways game of life
 Coursework for C4071068 my Advanced Programming module at Newcastle.

 This project was my first full introduction to C++.
-The code displays a user interface that always a simulated version of conways game of life to run.
+The code displays a user interface that simulates conways game of life to run.
 Alongside this the user may search for specific patterns that can form in the game/ Including:
 * spaceships,
 * Oscillators,